arthexis/Tome/Mysteries/Formulae/README.md

 These effects can be more complex than those accomplished only with the basic spells of the Four Principia.

 All Mages can use Formulae, even if they haven't studied them.
-In fact, it is possible for a Mage to rediscover a Formulae on their own, not knowing it has already been invented.
+In fact, it is possible for an Initiate to rediscover a Formulae on their own, not knowing it has already been invented.
 However, there is a benefit to practicing.

 ## Trained Formulae